 • Transfer students from two-year and other four-year institutions follow the same institutional admission requirements as other students transferring into Buffalo State teacher education programs.

 • Acceptance to the 4+1 course sequence is contingent on courses completed at institutions that have transfer equivalence to courses in the Buffalo State early childhood education, childhood education, or combined program.

 • Transfer students should speak to the Elementary Education, Literacy and Educational Leadership Department chair or designee before applying.
 Please call the department at (716) 878-5916 with questions or to arrange an appointment.

-Candidates applying to the 4+1 program are also required to submit a statement indicating their intent to remain at Buffalo State for both undergraduate and graduate studies.
+Applicants must also submit to the Elementary Education, Literacy, and Educational Leadership department a statement indicating their intent to remain at Buffalo State for both undergraduate and graduate studies.
 The writing sample is assessed by the faculty as an essential part of a successful application.